krakensecuritylabs/canisecure/_guides/linkedin.md

         -   Zip Code - Remove this if there is anything there.
         -   Industry - Select something other than Financial Services, Banking, etc.
         -   Contact Info - click the "pencil" icon and clear out anything sensitive.
 Your email there is the email that you login with and we'll secure that later in this exercise.
 Click Apply when done.
 Scroll back down to "Summary"
         -   Summary - This is your Bio.
-Consider against leaking your organization or anything crypto-related that might make you a target.
+Consider against leaking sensitive info that might make you a target.
-        -   Media - Click the "pencil" to remove anything that might make you a target (e.g., your workplace or any shared crypto media).
+        -   Media - Click the "pencil" to remove anything that might make you a target (e.g., your workplace or any other sensitive info).
         -   Click "Save".

      Subscriptions and Payments